-The cutaneous eruption of MRH is characterized by gradually appearing papulonodules that most frequently occur on the acral areas of the body, especially the head, hands, and juxta-articular regions of the extremities.
-Approximately 33% of patients will experience pruritus of variable severity, and systemic symptoms such as fever, malaise, weakness, and weight loss often accompany the eruption.
-Leonine facies, xanthelasma, and nail dystrophy can also develop.
-In addition, some patients can be affected by a dermatomyositis-like photodistributed eruption.
-Mucous membrane involvement occurs in up to 50% of patients.
-The typical mucosal eruption is characterized by multiple erythematous papules and nodules affecting the oral and nasopharyngeal mucosa.
+In the skin, MRH appears as papules and/or nodules that most frequently occur on the acral areas of the body, especially the head, hands, and juxta-articular regions of the extremities.
+Mucous membrane involvement occurs in up to half of patients.
+The typical mucosal eruption is characterized by multiple erythematous papules and nodules that affect the oral and nasopharyngeal mucosa.
 Mucocutaneous disease typically lasts 5-10 years with subsequent regression.

 Joint disease is a prominent feature of MRH that can produce significant morbidity.
-The typical presentation is a symmetric erosive polyarthritis that evolves into arthritis mutilans in up to 50% of patients.
+The typical presentation is a symmetric erosive polyarthritis that may evolve into arthritis mutilans.
 Progressive destruction of joints occurs in most individuals for about 6-8 years with stabilization thereafter.
-The distal interphalangeal (DIP) joints are affected most commonly (about 75% of cases), although any joint can be involved, including (in order of decreasing frequency): proximal interphalangeal (PIP), metacarpophalangeal (MCP), wrists, shoulders, knees, hips, ankles, feet, elbows, and spine.
+The distal interphalangeal (DIP) joints are affected most commonly (about 75% of cases), although any joint can be involved.

 84241008 – Multicentric reticulohistiocytosis

-- Reactive arthritis (Reiter syndrome) – usually asymmetric involvement following genitourinary or gastrointestinal tract infection, frequently associated with conjunctivitis, urethritis, enthesitis, and/or mucocutaneous eruption (keratoderma blenorrhagicum and circinate balanitis), and X-rays demonstrate marginal erosions with periosteal new bone formation.
+- Reactive arthritis (Reiter syndrome) – Following genitourinary or gastrointestinal tract infection; frequently associated with conjunctivitis, urethritis, enthesitis, and/or mucocutaneous eruption (keratoderma blenorrhagicum and circinate balanitis).

-- Sarcoidosis – variable clinical presentation, yellow-brown "apple jelly" appearance of lesions on diascopy, frequent lung and eye involvement, and histopathology reveals "naked" noncaseating granulomas in the dermis or subcutaneous tissue; hypercalcemia and elevated serum ACE levels often present.
+- Sarcoidosis – Variable clinical presentation, yellow-brown "apple jelly" appearance of lesions on diascopy, frequent lung and eye involvement.

-- Papular mucinosis (scleromyxedema) – characterized by grouped or widespread erythematous papules (large nodules not usually present) with histopathology revealing circumscribed deposits of abundant acid mucopolysaccharide between collagen bundles in superficial dermis.
+- Papular mucinosis (scleromyxedema) – Characterized by grouped or widespread erythematous papules (large nodules not usually present).

-- Progressive nodular histiocytosis – characterized by widespread nodules that can be quite large in size (up to 5 cm in diameter) but no joint involvement and histopathology findings similar to those of JXG.
+- Progressive nodular histiocytosis – Characterized by widespread nodules that can be quite large in size (up to 5 cm in diameter).